Savadkuh County

+Savadkuh County (شهرستان سوادكوه) is in Mazandaran province, Iran.
+Its capital is the city of Pol-e Sefid.

 History

-Darius I, the great Achaemenid Persian monarch in his famous inscription in Behistun, mentions Pâtišvâreš as one of the territories under his rule.
+Darius the Great, the Achaemenid Persian monarch, mentions Pâtišvâreš in the Behistun inscription as one of the territories under his rule.
 This Old Persian form subsequently became Middle Persian Pateŝxârgar and, following the Arab conquest, Perso-Arabic Faršavâdjar.
 The Greek historiographer Strabo records this name as Prâxovâtrâs.

 In his inscription at Ka'ba-ye Zartosht, the second Sassanid Persian monarch Shapur I, refers to the region as Pâdešxâr.
 In the Book of Deeds of Ardashir, Son of Babag, it is Patešxâr again.
 Ibn Isfandiyar and Mir Zahir al-Din Mar'ashi – the old geographers of Mazandaran – give its name as Patešxârgar as a large area in present-day Mazandaran, including Azerbaijan, Gilan, Tabaristan, Kumesh and Damghan.

 Mohammad Hassan Khan (Etemad Saltaneh's Tadvin Fi Ahval Jebal Shervin, History of Savadkuh) mentions it as the old name of the ancient area of Savâdkuh.
 They believe that the word "Savad" was distorted and changed to Faršavât.
 Savadkuh enjoyed great importance in the history of Tabaristan and even in Iran.

 Its tall mountains were the feudal seats of the Bavand dynasty, with which the Karan-Vands were allied.
 They defended the area against the invasions of the Amawid and Abbasids and tried to preserve their Zoroastrian religion and culture.
 The existence of numerous fortresses and military fortifications that date to the 8th–10th centuries vindicate this claim.
 In addition, Lajim tower with its 10th century brick-face inscription in Pahlavi script demonstrates the attention of the Savâdkuhs to the script, language and customs of their ancestors.
 The population of this region composed many poems, describing the heroic efforts and bravery of their notables.

+Administrative changes

+After the 2011 National Census, Shirgah District was separated from the county in the establishment of North Savadkuh County.
+Kaseliyan and Sorkhkola Rural Districts, and the city of Zirab, were separated from the Central District in the formation of Zirab District.